Superworld: Publication history

-Up against well-established rival superhero games Villains & Vigilantes (Fantasy Games Unlimited) and Champions (Hero Games), Superworld was not able to establish a strong player base, and no further supplements were released by Chaosium.
+Up against well-established rival superhero games Villains & Vigilantes (Fantasy Games Unlimited) and including Champions (Hero Games), Superworld was not able to establish a strong player base, and no further supplements were released by Chaosium.

 Reception

 Jon Sutherland reviewed Superworld for White Dwarf #51, giving it an overall rating of 7 out of 10, and stated that "This represents an intelligent attempt to provide a playable format for a difficult topic to simulate.
 The only rules that I have ever seen with anything like this in scope was the Golden Heroes FRP which may soon be available in a modified form from GW."

+Russell Grant Collins reviewed Superworld for Different Worlds magazine and stated that "I am going to use Superworld as the main game I run, although if I had not been between Champions universes, I might not have switched.
+If you are looking for a superhero role-playing game, this game is worth looking at.
+If you are running a campaign using another system, you should probably buy this game as a reference, even if you do not think that you will use it as your main system.
+Now, Chaosium, how about some support material, like a villain book or some modules?"

 Steve Marsh reviewed Superworld in Ares Magazine #17 and commented that "The game is anything but chaotic, but should create change in any gaming group that sees it.
 It is well done, and worth the price."